Last Updated on June 29, 2022 by Rebecca Huff

-Some studies show as high as 90% of American high school students are chronically sleep deprived.
-Other say on average, 71% of female teens and 66% of male teens report insufficient sleep on school nights.
+Some studies show as high as 90% of American high school students are chronically sleep-deprived.
+Others say on average, 71% of female teens and 66% of male teens report insufficient sleep on school nights.

 A CDC study shows that a lack of sleep made teens “significantly” more likely to engage in risky — and potentially life-threatening — behaviors, including drinking and driving, texting and driving, riding with a drunk driver, infrequent use of a seat belt and infrequent use of a bicycle helmet.

 As a teenager, sleep hygiene may be the last thing on your mind, however, sleep is critical for many processes of life.
 Maybe you think that you can skimp on sleep with no ill-effect but reflect on this:

 - Getting the right amount of sleep will make it easier to sustain a healthy weight.

 - Growth hormones are released when you are asleep; these are necessary for growth and proper metabolism.

 - Going without sleep can make it difficult to focus and remember things – not good for your grades!

 - Concerning grades, missing sleep will make it harder to cope with stress which can come from school, parents, and peers.